omgnetwork/elixir-omg/docs/exit_validation.md

 For example consider this:
 There are two competitor transactions that someone starts an IFE for.
-Neither transaction appeared on chain, so we should store these transactions somewhere, to be able to figure out that we should and then how we should challenge such IFE (both transctions are not canonical).
+Neither transaction appeared on chain, so we should store these transactions somewhere, to be able to figure out that we should and then how we should challenge such IFE (both transactions are not canonical).

 `TxAppendix` will be a store of such transactions that have been published and are important, but haven't been included in any block, at least not at the time of publishing.